Alfresco/tutorials/docs/contract-management/smart-folders.md

 # Smart Folders

-Smart Folders are simply put folders, which browse your file system according to specifications you choose, thereby helping you navigate through your site more easily.
+Smart Folders are a great tool for intuitively navigating your site.
+They browse your content by specifications you choose and present them in a structured way for you to examine.

 <br />
 <br />